microsoftgraph/microsoft-graph-explorer-v4/README.md

 ## Other commands
 * `npm test` to run tests from the command line for scenarios like parsing metadata and functional explorer tests.
-* `npm run test:accessibility` to run accessibility tests from the command line
+* `npm run ci` to run accessibility tests from the command line
 * `npm run lint` linting your files

 ## Contributing